uviclibraries/genai-notebooklm/1-nblm-notebook.md

 - Build a **notebook** with multiple sources (PDFs, Docs, webpages, etc.).
 - Use **Notebook Guide / Studio tools** (Report, Audio, Flashcards, Quiz) on your own material.
 - Judge whether NotebookLM’s output is **accurate, biased, or hallucinating** by checking against the originals.

 ---

-## What NotebookLM does (2025 snapshot)

-NotebookLM is a **source-grounded AI workspace**:

-- You load your own sources: PDFs, web pages, Google Docs/Slides/Sheets, YouTube links, audio files, images.
-- NotebookLM creates a **notebook** and lets you:
-  - Chat with an AI that cites those sources.
-  - Use **Notebook Guide / Studio** to generate reports, study guides, mind maps, timelines, audio/video overviews, flashcards, and quizzes.
-- Web research (via **Deep Research**) can be added later, but this activity focuses on **your uploaded sources**.

-> **Accuracy & safety reminder**
-> - NotebookLM is strongest when it stays grounded in your sources.
-> - Always skim the original document before trusting a summary.
-> - For any “fact,” ask it to **show the exact quote and source**.

----

-## What you need for this activity

-- A Google account (for NotebookLM).
-- A laptop with Chrome/Firefox/Edge.
-- 2–4 short **documents you care about**, for example:
-  - A course reading (PDF),
-  - An assignment brief or project description,
-  - A web page or blog post,
-  - A slide deck or Google Doc.

-You can use the workshop sample documents, or your own.

----